-The barista comes out with our second tray of coffee, once again she presents the coffees to us and listening to her describe the flavour palates, only stimulates our curiosity further.
+The barista comes out with our second tray of coffee, once again she presents the coffees to us and listening to her describe the flavor palates, only stimulates our curiosity further.
 The first coffee is from Ethiopia and it’s the lightest roast they serve.
-It is filled with flowers, honey and lemon and can almost be compared to a cup of tea.
-The second one is from Honduras; it’s a full-bodied coffee, with hints of cherry, chocolate and a plum finish.
+It is filled with flowers, honey, and lemon and can almost be compared to a cup of tea.
+The second one is from Honduras; it’s a full-bodied coffee, with hints of cherry, chocolate, and a plum finish.

 – Making physical products is what I want to do.
 I think something exciting happens when people meet physical products.
 When you can hold it, feel it and touch it.
-Such meetings can become exiting experiences.
-Hence our start up company Physical; founded by four fellow students and myself back in January 2014.
+Such meetings can become exciting experiences.
+Hence our start-up company Physical; founded by four fellow students and myself back in January 2014.

 Kristin praises the competence of her former colleagues.
-Physical was her baby, but it could be tough financially and she ended up working part time at restaurant in order to pay the bills.
+Physical was her baby, but it could be tough financially and she ended up working part-time at a restaurant in order to pay the bills.
 But how she loved it!
 The only thing missing was the opportunity to really immerse herself in her projects.
-As a consultant you are mostly part of projects working on a strict deadline.
+As a consultant, you are mostly part of projects working on a strict deadline.
 This is why, after two incredible years, she decided to move on.
 Kristin now works as a packaging developer at Diplom Is – a Norwegian ice cream company with a long and proud history.
 And Diplom Is surely meant business hiring Kristin; this was the first time such a position was announced.
-As with the coffee cups, she is now utilising her talent to develop physical product design that seeks to enhance flavour.
+As with the coffee cups, she is now utilizing her talent to develop physical product design that seeks to enhance flavor.

 The fourth coffee is coming to an end.
 I ask her to describe herself as a designer.